We also investigate complaints relating to minerals and waste matters.

 Minerals and waste sites are monitored to ensure that they are operating in accordance with the approved plans and planning conditions, including the provisions for restoration and aftercare.

-We aim to prevent unauthorised operations from happening, and minimise the environmental impact of permitted operations through more regular inspection, and liaison with operators and local communities.
+We aim to prevent unauthorised operations from happening, and minimise the environmental effect of permitted operations through more regular inspection, and liaison with operators and local communities.

 Compliance monitoring inspections are pre-arranged and carried out jointly with site operators.